eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 2. Limiting the number of times a Wallet Unit may present a single attestation.

-Regarding the second point above: An Attestation Provider can employ at least four different methods to achieve this:
+Regarding the second point above: An Attestation Provider can employ and possibly combine at least four different methods to achieve this:

 -   Method A: Once-only attestations,